trigram-mrp/fractureiser/docs/users.md

 We still recommend exercising extreme caution when downloading anything mod related at the moment.
 The fact no mods were infected there was entirely luck.

+### Is Modrinth safer?
+This isn't a website-level issue, Modrinth is just as safe as CurseForge is.

 ### How did CurseForge let this slip through?
 The code the stage 0 infection ran wasn't necessarily suspicious to an automated system, and could very well have been something another mod would've used.
 In fact, early heuristics for determining